Quick answer

 When can babies eat Green beans?

 Babies can eat Green beans from around 6 months when starting solids.
-Babies can start eating green beans from around 6 months of age, once they show readiness for solid foods.
-Always ensure green beans are fully cooked and soft before offering them to your baby.
+Babies can start eating green beans from around 6 months, once they show readiness for solid foods.
+Always cook green beans until fully soft and tender before offering them.
+Choose fresh or frozen plain green beans (not tinned in salty brine).

 Is Green beans a choking hazard for babies?

 Green beans can be a choking hazard if served in unsafe shapes.
-Always cook green beans thoroughly before serving; never offer raw green beans to babies.
-Check the texture to ensure the beans are very soft to reduce choking risk.
-Supervise your baby closely while eating to respond quickly if needed.
-Introduce green beans alongside other single-ingredient foods to monitor for any adverse reactions.
+Always cook green beans thoroughly; never offer raw green beans to babies.
+Check that the beans are very soft to reduce choking risk.
+For younger babies, you can slit or flatten beans slightly so they're easier to gum.
+Choose plain (not salty tinned) beans and avoid added salt.
+Supervise your baby closely while eating.
+Introduce alongside single-ingredient foods to monitor for any reactions.

 Is Green beans a common allergen?